 The Ticketing dashboard is the cross-event operational view.
-It is not just a sales summary.
-It pulls together current ticketed events, orders, refunds, disputes, sale-window blockers, operational health, and first abuse signals so the team can decide what needs action before customers or gate staff find the problem.
+Alongside sales, it shows current ticketed events, orders, refunds, disputes, sale-window blockers, operational health and early abuse signals, so the team can act before customers or gate staff find the problem.

 Attention queues